Candidate key

+i.e., a superkey that does not contain a smaller one.
+Therefore, a relation can have multiple candidate keys, each with a different number of attributes.

 Specific candidate keys are sometimes called primary keys, secondary keys or alternate keys.

 The columns in a candidate key are called prime attributes, and a column that does not occur in any candidate key is called a non-prime attribute.

-Every relation without NULL values will have at least one candidate key: Since there cannot be duplicate rows, the set of all columns is a superkey, and if that isn't minimal, some subset of that will be minimal.
+Every relation without NULL values will have at least one candidate key: Since there cannot be duplicate rows, the set of all columns is a superkey, and if that is not minimal, some subset of that will be minimal.

 There is a functional dependency from the candidate key to all the attributes in the relation.

-The candidate keys of a relation are all the possible ways we can identify a row.
-As such, they are an important concept for the design of database schema.
+The superkeys of a relation are all the possible ways we can identify a row.
+The candidate keys are the minimal subsets of each superkey and as such, they are an important concept for the design of database schema.

 Example

 The definition of candidate keys can be illustrated with the following (abstract) example.
 Consider a relation variable (relvar) R with attributes (A, B, C, D) that has only the following two legal values r1 and r2:

 Here r2 differs from r1 only in the A and D values of the last tuple.

 For r1 the following sets have the uniqueness property, i.e., there are no two distinct tuples in the instance with the same attribute values in the set: